raramente/wordpress-start/README.md

 What this project does is to download and configure each one of the projects from github make them work toghether so all the tools are there for the developer.

+It also runs through the plugin list and installs / downloads each one for the project.

 ## Tools available

 ```bash